OthankQ/100-days-of-code/r1-log.md

 ### R1D33
 Working on 'Basic Algorithm Scripting: Return Largest Numbers in Arrays' challenge on Free code camp.
 These challenges are taking longer than I thought but feels great when I finally solve them!

+### R1D34
+Started 'JavaScript: Understanding the Weird Parts' on Udemy.
+Learning a lot of things.
+Can't wait to make my own js framework at end of the course!